Paneer Butter Masala Recipe (Paneer in Tomato Butter Gravy)

 37. Serve Paneer Butter Masala hot garnished with 1 to 2 tablespoons of chopped coriander leaves (cilantro) and the remaining ginger julienne.
 You can also drizzle some cream or dot with butter while serving.
 Enjoy!

-1. Eat with the staple Indian bread roti: Paneer butter masala gravy has a slightly sweet taste and very mildly spiced.
-Thus making it an excellent gravy to go with roti or chapati.
+Eat with the Staple Indian Bread – Roti: Paneer butter masala gravy has a slightly sweet taste and is very mildly spiced.
+This makes it an excellent gravy to enjoy with Roti or Paratha.

 paneer butter masala served in a blue rimmed white pan, garnished with cream and cilantro with a side of sliced cucumber and roti